tlh45342/flask-example1/README.md

 I am putting my notes here now - because I will use them now.
 Consider these random notes used to implement the Flask APP as a service.

-To create a service entry cd /etc/systemd/system Create a file that looks something like.
+To create a service entry cd /etc/systemd/system Create a file that looks something like is found in the following block.
 As much as I hate assumptions - you will need to edit this for your environment

 ```bash
 [Unit]